-As someone who has published his own books in the past (I’ve got a nonfiction book on e-book publishing at Amazon and three fiction books I’ve edited), I sometimes get requests from would-be authors to consult with them on the publishing process.
+As someone who has published his own books in the past, I sometimes get requests from would-be authors to consult with them on the publishing process.
 I welcome these assignments because

 Earlier this year, I was approached by a former airline pilot turned real estate pro to help him tell his story.
 Building an Empire: Failing Our Way to Millions is an awesome story about how Steven Rozenberg and his business partner met, separately got into real estate investing, and built a business together in the property management sector after making every mistake imaginable trying to do so.
 It’s an awesome read and has some great lessons on leadership, real estate investing, and life.